 Purpose:

 NFs implementing SBI transfer application data serialized as JSON objects.
 When receiving such data, an NF parses this JSON representation and creates equivalent internal data structures.
-Since the contents of the JSON objects must be considered untrusted, blindly executing code fragments or loading resources from a local path or Uniform Resource Identifier (URI) must not be possible.
+Since the contents of the JSON objects shall be considered untrusted, blindly executing code fragments or loading resources from a local path or Uniform Resource Identifier (URI) shall not be possible.

 Procedure and execution steps: